scoyoc/rainDanceR/README.md

 # raindancer

-This R package imports data from Onset temperature, relative humidity, and precipitation data loggers into R.
+This R package imports data from Onset temperature, relative humidity, and precipitation (event) data loggers into R.
 Data collected in the field using Onset loggers are exported to comma delimited files (*.csv) using the HOBOware application from Onset.
 This package imports the *.csv files into R and summarize the data.